go1com/go1d/.changeset/early-horses-camp.md

 "@go1d/go1d": minor
 ---

-Adds complementary color to theme colors, which is used in accent filled buttons
+Adds new theme colors, including tints and shades for status colors, such as `dangerHighest`, `dangerHigh`, `dangerMid`, `dangerLow`, `dangerLowest`, as well as a `complementary` color, which is used in accent filled buttons.